 What is it about rose that makes it so Valentine friendly?
 I adore this addition of the orange blossom.
 Heating the white chocolate in the pan with a little of the cream makes melting it so much easier - especially if you're unsure of the quality of your chocolate.
 The meringue crunch comes from the macaron heart and the dosage of orange blossom and rose counteracts the sweetness of the chocolate and is just enough to send your Valentine into a billowy, romantic cloud.
 Accompany this with glass of chilled Muscat.

-Well, I think anyone thinking this way should be sent a pot of this white chocolate treat by wonderful Jill Colonna, and I am most certain they will have an epiphany.
+"Well, I think anyone thinking this way should be sent a pot of this white chocolate treat by wonderful Jill Colonna, and I am most certain they will have an epiphany.

 When I first saw this recipe posted on her fabulous blog “Mad about Macarons” (and I tell you, her macarons are truly to die for..), I couldn’t wait to make it, and chocolate mousse marathon seemed more than appropriate for it.

 To be honest, the dark chocolate loving judge panel put the final fight for the best of the best title between recipes essentially out of dark chocolate, but this wonder was considered a champion in it’s own category and does deserve a special mention...

-White Chocolate Mousse with Rose and Orange Blossom
+White Chocolate Mousse

-- 300 ml whipping cream
+- 300 ml (10fl oz) whipping cream (at least 30% fat)

-- 120 g white chocolate + 20g grated for decoration
+- 125 g (4½oz) white chocolate + 20g grated for decoration

-- 1 tbsp rose water
+- 1 tablespoon rose water

-- 1/2 tbsp orange flower water
+- ½ tablespoon orange flower water

 - 1 egg white